50Fifty/auth-scheduled-backup/README.md

 2. Optional: Download a service account key for the Firebase project you want to test with and save it as `extension/tests/configs/serviceAccountKey.json`.
 This is required if you want to test the extension with a live Firebase project in addition to using the fakes.

-3. Optional: Start the Firebase Emulator Suite by running the below command in the `auth-scheduled-backup` directory.
+3. Optional: Run the system tests with the Firebase Emulator Suite by running the below command in the `auth-scheduled-backup` directory.
 This is required if you want to run the tests that use the Firebase Emulator Suite.

-    `firebase emulators:start`

-3. Run the system tests:

-    `npm run test:system`
+    `firebase emulators:exec "cd extension && npm run test:system"`

 ## License
 This project is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.